StreetSupport/streetsupport-web/README.md

 ## Contributing

-I will be adding any updates as issues on Github.
+I will be adding any updates we receive from our users as issues on Github.
 Please fork and work in the `develop` branch.
 Once the update is completed, submit a pull request into `develop`.
 Travis CI automatically builds on each commit to `develop`, `uat` and `prod`.

+I would also appreciate any issues/PRs for bugs you may come across, and general fixes/refactorings.
+Where possible, please write a test that covers your code change.

 ## Build Status